Get E-Book

 });

-That call is boring and explicit.
-Boring wins here.
+That call is direct.
 The database client receives a validated value.
 The config source remains outside the client.

 The same rule applies to loggers, HTTP clients, feature flags, and worker setup.
 Read the raw environment once.
 Convert it.
 Pass data.
-A module that reads process.env at import time can still be acceptable for small scripts, but service code becomes easier to reason about when configuration flows through function arguments.
+A module that reads process.env at import time can be fine for small scripts, but service code becomes easier to follow when configuration flows through function arguments.

 const envText = renderEnvFile(templateData);